PowerShellMafia/PowerSCCM/README.md

 # PowerSCCM

+### Warning: This code is alpha and minimally tested!

-Functions to facilitate connections to and queries from SCCM databases for both offensive and defensive applications.
+Functions to facilitate connections to and queries from SCCM databases and WMI interfaces for both offensive and defensive applications.

 The code is kept PowerShell Version 2.0 compliant with no external dependencies.